-The Development Officer can be based in SPN’s Arlington, VA, headquarters or in a virtual office.
+This position can be based in SPN’s Arlington, VA headquarters or in a virtual office.
 This is a full-time position that includes 50% travel.

-- Manage a major gifts portfolio: Responsible for developing and managing a successful moves management strategy for your portfolio of 75+/- prospects with the capacity to make gifts of $50K and over.
+Manage a major gifts portfolio: Responsible for developing and managing a moves management strategy for a portfolio of 100+/- donors and prospects with the capacity to make gifts of $100K+.
 Territory may be nationwide.

-- Increase SPN’s fundraising capacity through the successful qualification, cultivation, solicitation, and stewardship of individuals having the capacity to make gifts of $50K and over.
+- Increase SPN’s fundraising capacity through the successful qualification, cultivation, solicitation, and stewardship of individuals having the capacity to make gifts of $100K and above.

-- Work independently and creatively to match donor interests with institutional priorities.
+- Work to creatively match donor interests with institutional priorities.

 - Develop funding proposals and structure complex gifts, including planned gifts.